Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Paul Richardson

-was off the Seahawks' final injury report despite having dislocated his finger in Week 2 against the
+was off the Seahawks' final injury report despite having dislocated his finger in Week 2 against the 49ers.
+He should be ready to go versus the Titans on Sunday.

 -